 Guarantees of origin

-wheter it relates to electricity or heating or cooling;
+- Whether it relates to electricity; or heating or cooling;

-With redeeming the GO for labelling, the GO's life cycle comes to an end at the consumer's, who can choose a supplier not only on the basis of economic but also ecological criteria.
+With redeeming the GO for labelling, the GO's life cycle comes to an end at the consumer's, who is thus enabled to choose their supplier not only on the basis of economic but also environmental criteria.

-If proof of origin cannot be provided for a certain quantity of power, this is referred to as "electricity of unknown origin - ENTSO-E mix".
-The ENTSO-E mix is the average energy mix of the transmission network operators associated in the ENTSO-E (European Network of Transmission System Operators for Electricity).
-In 2009, the ENTSO-E mix was made up of 12,58 hydropower, 51,41 fossil fuels, 28,89 % nuclear energy, 6.74 % other renewable energy and 0.39 % other energy sources.
+Electricity without GO is considered "electricity of unknown origin - ENTSO-E mix".
+The ENTSO-E mix is the average energy mix of the transmission network operators associated in the ENTSO-E grid.
+In 2012, this mix was made up of 16.76% hydropower, 46.14% fossil fuels, 25.80% nuclear energy, 10.95% other renewable energies and 0.35% other energy sources.